DVOA1/pydatapack/README.md

 ### Filter Ingredients

-You can filter item to make them as blacklisted ingredients by adding the tag `#elixirum:essence_blacklist`.
+To add an item to the ingredient gen blacklist, you add the tag `#elixirum:essence_blacklist`.

 You can also add item to a whitelist by adding the tag `#elixirum:essence_whitelist`, though this doesn't seem to do anything.